 “I have been given this product as part of a product review through the Chronic Illness Bloggers network.
 Although the product was a gift, all opinions in this review remain my own and I was in no way influenced by the company. “

-So I was sent this product a few weeks ago as I said, and it is a great little product so let’s get into the details of it.
+So I was sent the Quell a few weeks ago as I said, and it is a great little product so let’s get into the details of it.
 The website says that it stimulates sensory nerves, taps into the body’s natural pain relief response, sensory nerves carry neural pulses to the brain, and that they trigger a natural response that blocks pain signals.
 These are big claims and I think as anyone who has lived with chronic pain, I was a little sceptical but hopeful that this would help me.

 The device itself is easy to put together, the electrodes are attached via two small connectors and there are 4 sections of blue gel that sit on the skin and that is how the device delivers the pulses to the skin.
 The device then is housed in a long strap which is always worn on the upper calf and it is kept in place with velcro.

-The small device is controlled by an app which is free from the app store and I added it to my phone.
+The Quell is controlled by an app which is free from the app store and I added it to my phone.
 There you tell it about how your pain has been over the last 24hours and it uses that information to make sure you get the right amount of signal.

 I found it really easy to put together and to use, the app is great you can change how strong the pulses are, and tell it how bad your pain is and it even registers when you sleep and how active you have been.
 Once it is on your leg it is comfortable and once you have the strap comfortably attached you can almost forget it is even there!
 I did find that the connectors came away from the unit a few times which meant I was not getting treatment, and there were times when I knocked it because it does stand out a little.